walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ## Configuring your Server (optional)

-Once you've installed CanaryMod, depending on your specific needs, you might want to consider setting the following properties in the `server.properties` or `world.properties` files...
+Once you've installed CanaryMod, depending on your specific needs, you might want to consider setting the following properties in the `server.cfg` or `config/worlds/<worldName>/<worldName>.cfg` files ...

     # completely flat worlds are best for building from scratch
     level-type=FLAT